HMS Spencer (1795): Career

 On 4 May 1796 Spencer was sailing in company with Esperance and Bonetta when they sighted a suspicious vessel.
 Spencer set off in chase while shortly thereafter Esperance saw two vessels, a schooner and a sloop, and she and Bonetta set off after them.
 Spencer sailed south-southeast and the other two British vessels sailed southwest by west, with the result that they lost sight of each other.
 Spencer captured the French gun-brig Volcan, while Bonetta and Esperance captured the schooner Poisson Volant.

 Spencer shared with Bonetta and Esperance in the prize money for "Poisson Volant".
 Similarly, Esperance and Bonetta shared with Spencer in the proceeds of the capture of Volcan.

 Commander J. Dunbar replaced Evans in August 1798, and remained in command until November 1798.
 His replacement was J. Walton.

 Around September 1799, Joseph Spear was promoted to Commander and became captain of Lily, on the Halifax station.

 On 10 May 1800 the Royal Navy launched the 74-gun third rate Spencer.
 To avoid having two vessels with the same name, the brig-sloop Spencer became Lilly.

 In May 1801 Lilly was in the Bahamas, still under Spear, and a year later she was at Halifax, on the Halifax station.
 The Lieutenant Governor of Nova Scotia, Sir John Wentworth, had requested that the navy station a vessel there "in the season" to interrupt the contraband trade by American vessels.
 Spear transferred from Lilly in 1802.

-Commander W. Compton replaced Spear in December 1802.
+Commander William Compton replaced Spear in December 1802.
 In August 1803 Lilly was under the command of Randall McDonnell.

 On 27 February 1804, Lilly, under Captain William Lyall, were at Halifax where Lyall had to draw a bill of exchange to pay the expenses of boats and crews serving the ship.
-Lilly was on her way to Bermuda when on 1 March she captured the Batavian Republic schooner Draak near Bermuda.
+Lilly was on her way to Bermuda when on 1 March she captured the Batavian schooner Draak near Bermuda.
 Draak was armed with four 4-pounder guns and one long 3-pounder gun, and had a crew of 50 men under the command of a "lieutenant of frigate" Jan Justus Dingemans.
 She was seven weeks out of Curaçoa but had not taken anything.
 Lyall reported that the engagement lasted 15 minutes and that Draak made preparations to board Lilly, but then struck.
 The engagement resulted in a marine on Lilly losing his arm, and in the death of two men on Draak, and one wounded.
 Lyall described Draak as a four-year-old Bermuda-built vessel, coppered, and a remarkably fast sailer.
-After Lyall, Lilly again came under the command of Commander William Compton.
+After Lyall, Lilly again came under Compton's command.